Marco Blume

-Marco Blume is one of the most successful professional Magic: The Gathering players.
+Marco Blume is a German Magic: The Gathering player.
+He is one of the most successful professional players.
 He has won two Pro Tours and one Masters as a member of team Phoenix Foundation, his teammates being Kai Budde and Dirk Baberowski.
 He also won a German individually national championship in 1999.
 Blume is currently the Head of Sportsbook at Pinnacle Sports.